maxtoroq/maxtoroq.github.io/p/about-me.md

 Over the years my application toolkit has mutated from *VBScript/XSLT* to *JScript/XSLT* to *WebForms* to *Dynamic Data* to *MVC/ASPX* to *MVC/Razor* to *MVC/XSLT* to *[MvcPages](https://github.com/maxtoroq/MvcPages)* to *[XCST](/XCST/)*, the last two developed by myself.
 XCST is the culmination of a decade-long search for a sane, sensible, enjoyable and healthy language for application development, optimized for extensibility, composibility, reusability and markup.

-I’m on a mission to help developers write more maintainable code.
-I’m not satisfied with something that just works.
-If the standard solution to a problem does not translate in elegant code I will look for a better solution, or develop an alternative myself.
-Because code spends most of its lifespan in maintenance mode, bad decisions made in the earlier stages of development can largely increase the costs of maintenance later.

 Get in touch
 ------------
 Feel free to [email me](mailto:maxtoroq@gmail.com), or start a public conversation [here]({{ site.github.issues_url }}/new).
 You can also find me on [GitHub](https://github.com/maxtoroq), [Stack Overflow](http://stackoverflow.com/users/39923) and [Upwork](https://www.upwork.com/freelancers/~013968c95eab35c636).